dmbarbour/wikilon/docs/AboutABC.md

         {&rel} : (A * E) → (A&rel * E)
         {&aff} : (A * E) → (A&aff * E)

-In this case, we have a conflict if `A&aff` (a value annotated affine) is used where `A!aff` (a value that is not affine, a copyable value) is needed.
+In this case, we have a conflict if `A+aff` (a value annotated affine) is used where `A-aff` (a value that is not affine, a copyable value) is needed.

 ### Dynamic Evaluation